geojimas/authentication-system/README.md

-### Full Stack Custom Authentication with JWT approach.
+### Full Stack Custom Authentication with JWT strategy.
 ### Tech Stack:
 #### ● NodeJS with TypeScript in backend.
 #### ● VueJS with JavaScript in frontend.